Do $K_{3,3}$-Free Latin Squares Exist?: K44 -free pairs of orthogonal latin squares

 The main problem of the existence of $K_{3,3}$-free latin squares can be generalized to sets of mutually orthogonal latin squares.
-Two latin squares $S\subset R\times C\times L$ and $S'\subset R\times C\times L'$ of the same order are called \emph{orthogonal} if $S(x,y)=S(u,v)$ and $S'(x,y)=S'(u,v)$ imply $(x,y)=(u,v)$.
-It is known that a set of $k$ mutually orthogonal latin squares (MOLS) corresponds to a diameter-$2$ distance-regular graph.
-According to \cite[Theorem~3]{KMP:16:trades}, an eigenfunction of this graph corresponding to the eigenvalue $-k-2$ has $2(k+2)$ nonzeros only if these nonzeros induce a subgraph isomorphic to $K_{k+2,k+2}$.
-The study of $K_{k+2,k+2}$-free collections of $k$ MOLS is non-trivial even for the linear case, when $n$ is prime and all squares are linear functions $S(r,c)=\alpha r +\beta c$ over GF$(n)$: among the two linear pairs of orthogonal latin squares over GF$(7)$, one is $K_{4,4}$-free and one is not.
-Below, one can see a $K_{4,4}$-pattern in a linear pair of orthogonal latin squares of order $5$.
-One should care that there are two nonequivalent $K_{4,4}$-patterns, and the goal is to avoid both of them.
+It is known that a set of $k$, $1\le k \le n-2$, mutually orthogonal latin squares (MOLS) corresponds to a strongly regular graph.
+According to \cite[Theorem~3]{KMP:16:trades}, an eigenfunction of this graph corresponding to the eigenvalue $-k-2$ has the minimum number $2(k+2)$ of nonzeros only if these nonzeros induce a subgraph isomorphic to $K_{k+2,k+2}$.
+The study of $K_{k+2,k+2}$-free collections of $k$ MOLS is nontrivial even for the linear case, when $n$ is a prime power and all latin squares are linear functions over GF$(n)$: among the linear pairs $(G,L)$ of orthogonal latin squares over GF$(n)$, where $n\ge 7$ is an odd prime power, there are $K_{4,4}$-free non-$K_{4,4}$-free pairs, see Theorem~\ref{th:K44nK44} below.

+We first adapt the terminology to pairs of orthogonal latin squares.
+Such a pair $(A,B)$ or order~$n$ will also be treated as the set $\{(r,c,G(r,c),L(r,c)):\ c\in C, r\in R \}$ of ordered quadruples; the graph $\Gamma(A,B)$ of this pair has this set as the vertex set, two quadruples being adjacent if they coincide in one position.
+A set of $8$ elements of a pair $(A,B)$ of orthogonal latin squares is called a $K_{4,4}$-pattern if it induces a subgraph of $\Gamma(A,B)$ isomorphic to $K_{4,4}$.
+If there are no such patterns, the pair $(A,B)$ is called \emph{$K_{4,4}$-free}.